fumitoh/modelx/doc/source/tutorial.rst

    the cells belong to spaces.
 One cells must belong to one ane only one space.

-   The :py:meth:`cells <modelx.core.space.Space.cells>` property of Space
+   The :py:meth:`cells <modelx.core.space.StaticSpace.cells>` property of Space
    returns a dictionary of all the cells associated with their names.

 (Sub)spaces